What is Amazon AWS RDS SQL Server and What is it for?

-6. Failover support for DB instances using multi-AZ deployments that provisions and maintains a synchronous standby replica in a different Availability Zone (AZ).
+- Failover support for DB instances through multi-AZ deployments, provisioning, and maintaining a synchronous standby replica in a different Availability Zone (AZ).

 Amazon RDS has multi-engine support, which means that you can run Microsoft SQL Server, Oracle, Amazon Aurora, MySQL, MariaDB, and PostgreSQL.